-NASD does not believe the requirement in the proposed rule change to have written polices and procedures concerning the process to determine whether the valuation analyses used in the fairness opinion are appropriate, nor the requirement that procedures should state the extent to which the appropriateness of the use of such valuation analyses is determined by the type of company or transaction that is the subject of the fairness opinion, will interfere with a firm's ability to select the most appropriate methodology for a transaction.
-NASD believes that the procedures developed by the firm should be designed to allow the firm to identify and use the correct valuation methodology.
-In addition, NASD believes that the procedures should prevent the use of a particular valuation methodology at the behest of an interested party when such methodology is inappropriate.
+NASD does not believe the requirement in the proposed rule change to have written polices and procedures on the manner by which a valuation methodology is chosen will interfere with a firm's ability to select the most appropriate methodology for a transaction.
+The procedures developed by the firm should be designed to allow the firm to identify and use the correct valuation methodology.
+The procedures also should prevent the use of a particular valuation methodology at the behest of an interested party when such methodology is inappropriate.